szeitlin/szeitlin-blog/content/posts/engineering/data-eng-is-real-eng.md

 but it's where most companies fail to plan for sufficient resourcing.

 Some of the tools we use are different.
-For example, we have to know about, and typically have to support, a lot of different databases, and at scale, our databases are columnar.
+For example, we have to know about, and typically have to support, a lot of different databases.
+And at scale, more of our databases are columnar.
 We have to architect our tables and queries while accounting for the potential cost of storing and retrieving data at scale.

 We do a lot of ETL.
 We have special tools that we use to automate